AdamantLife/FlagCliAction/README.md

 * If adding `FlagActions` individually, `Flags` from different `FlagTypes` must be assigned to different `dest` (Namespace attributes). `A.foo | B.bar` would raise a `TypeError`.

-* Historical note- Originally I wrote this as a simple howto for implementing an `Action` subclass to handle `Flags` and showing a couple of different patterns for working with them.
-After working with them more I decided to reorganize the class as an actual module with a higher-level interface.
-I'm pretty sure I cleared out all the anachronisms, but if I missed anything that seems to have been orphaned from the original project, let me know.
+* *Historical note*- Originally I wrote this as a simple howto for implementing an `Action` subclass to handle `Flags` and showing a couple of different patterns for working with them.
+After using them more I decided to reorganize the repository as an actual module with a higher-level interface.
+I'm pretty sure I cleared out all the anachronisms, but if you see anything that seems to have been orphaned from the original project, let me know.